kayfgit/fitness_app/README.md

 - Have some way of checking that the exercises are actually being done instead of being cheated.

-- Have actually significant penalties, like blocking tiktok and twitter for a week (dont know if thats possible).
+- Have actually significant penalties that the player can select in the settings, like blocking tiktok and twitter for a week (Don't know if thats possible).

-- Maybe have a way to connect to the GymRats app, maybe allow you to share the quest that you completed along with the confirmation that you actually did it (exercises done etc..).
+- Maybe have a way to connect to the GymRats app and allow you to share the quest that you completed along with the confirmation that you actually did it (Exercises done etc..).

 - Periodically send notifications to your phone reminding you of the quest, and the consequences if not completed (It should have a robotic tone to it).